vitorstabile/sql-basics/README.md

 - **rows**: An estimate of the number of rows that will be examined to produce the final result.
 This is a crucial metric for assessing query performance.
 Lower numbers are generally better.

-- filtered: (MySQL-specific) An estimate of the percentage of rows that will be filtered out after using the index.
+- **filtered**: (MySQL-specific) An estimate of the percentage of rows that will be filtered out after using the index.

-- Extra: Contains additional information about how the query is executed.
+- **Extra**: Contains additional information about how the query is executed.
 Common values include:
   - Using index: The information is retrieved directly from the index, without accessing the table.
 This is very efficient (covering index).
   - Using where: The WHERE clause is used to filter rows after they have been retrieved from the table.
   - Using temporary: A temporary table is created to hold intermediate results.
 This can be slow.